graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/distributed_training_example.rst

 The model function
 ##################

-The optimizer will automatically divide the loss by the number of workers, so in the model function we should only divide the loss by the local batch size.
+The optimiser will automatically divide the loss by the number of workers, so in the model function we should only divide the loss by the local batch size.